I run back up to the press box. We have a visitor, Dean Epps. My Harvard career hanging by a thread is at a turning point.

 “That’s why we just buy slices,” is his answer.

 Soon we’re walking toward Chinatown, with slices in both hands.
 David walks us into Jake Wirth’s, a German bar and restaurant, with sawdust on the floor.
-We all order dark bock beers which come in pint mugs.
+We all order dark bock beer which come in pint mugs.
 They never card us, so the high schoolers and David are served.
 The beer is sweeter than lagers.
 It goes down well with the slices we are still eating.
 David somewhat obeys Carol when she slows down his alcohol consumption.
 We laugh at his minder.

 “Sure yer name ain’t Roxanne?”
 Tim crows.